atolz-bro/atolz-bro/README.md

-👋 Hi, I’m Elijah, I like understanding how things work
+👋 Hi, I’m Elijah, I like asking questions and understanding how things work
 ### My Skills
 I'm most convinient with Java, and I'm currently learning the Android Framework and Kotlin; I have some expereince with HTML, CSS and Javascript too.
 - Java